protocol-1903/zzz-nonstandard-beacons/README.md

 # This mod does not add new beacons unless you use the example mod setting.
 Another mod must be used to add new beacons.

 ### NOW WITH NO RUNTIME OVERHEAD!
 PLAYERS REJOICE WITH UPS FREE BEACONS!
-Thanks to quezler, nonstandard beacons now have Zero runtime overhead on idle/fully powered bases.
+Thanks to quezler, nonstandard beacons now have zero runtime overhead on steady-state (fully powered or no fuel) bases.
 The only scripting is done when the beacon turns on/off.

 ## What?
 You can now create and run non-electric beacons, and this mod will handle all runtime scripting related to them.